 A shortage of pilots is also a genuine problem that’s facing US regional airlines right now, as more captains reach the mandatory retirement age of 65.
 Add to that the fact that fewer young people are choosing commercial aviation as a profession.

 A major factor driving fewer people to take up the career is the cost of training.
 The British Airline Pilots Association said it’s becoming increasingly expensive to train as a pilot.
-While it costs around £80,000 (U$124,000) for a basic pilot’s license in the U.K., it can be half of that cost to train in Canada at the Academy of Aeronautics.
+While it costs around £80,000 (U$124,000) for a basic pilot’s license in the U.K., it can be half of that cost to train in Canada at the College of Aeronautics.

 Now is a great time to become a pilot.
-Should you be serious about a career as a commercial pilot, contact the Academy of Aeronautics for all details.
+Should you be serious about a career as a commercial pilot, contact the College of Aeronautics for all details.
 No matter where you are from, we will be happy to answer all of your questions and to give you wings.